microsoft/FluidFramework/.changeset/fancy-insects-sing.md

 Deprecating `IContainerRuntimeOptions.flushMode`

-Only the default value `FlushMode.TurnBased` is supported, so there's no need for consumers to pass this option in.
+Only the default value `FlushMode.TurnBased` is supported when calling `ContainerRuntime.loadRuntime` directly, so there's no need for consumers to pass this option in.
+We'll remove the option altogether in `2.20.0`.
-It will be removed in the future for simplicity.